Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

 \subsubsection{Generative Adversarial Networks}

-GANs are a powerful class of machine learning models that facilitate unsupervised learning by generating synthetic data closely resembling real-world data~\cite{goodfellow2014generative}.
-At the core of GANs are two neural networks: the Generator and the Discriminator~\cite{sharma2024generative}.
-The Generator creates artificial data, while the Discriminator evaluates whether it is real or fake, based on its resemblance to real samples~\cite{hong2019generative}.
-Through a competitive process, in which the Generator continuously improves its ability to create realistic data, and the Discriminator refines its ability to distinguish real from fake, the two networks engage in a dynamic adversarial game~\cite{goodfellow2020generative}.
-Over time, this iterative learning process allows the Generator to produce compelling outputs, often indistinguishable from real data.
-GANs have been successfully applied to various domains, including image generation~\cite{zhu2016generative}, super-resolution~\cite{ledig2017photo}, denoising~\cite{zhang2019image}, and image-to-image translation~\cite{zhu2017unpaired}.
-The basic architecture of a standard GAN is illustrated in Figure \ref{fig:GAN}.
+GANs are a class of machine learning models designed for unsupervised learning, where the objective is to produce synthetic data that closely resembles real-world samples.~\cite{goodfellow2014generative}.
+A GAN consists of two neural networks: a \textit{generator} \(G\), which produces artificial data, and a \textit{discriminator} \(D\), which evaluates whether the data is real or fake~\cite{sharma2024generative, hong2019generative}.
+The two networks engage in a competitive, adversarial game, in which the generator aims to fool the discriminator, while the discriminator seeks to accurately distinguish real from generated data~\cite{goodfellow2020generative}.
+This iterative min-max process enables the generator to produce outputs often indistinguishable from real data.
+GANs have been widely applied to image generation~\cite{zhu2016generative}, super-resolution~\cite{ledig2017photo}, denoising~\cite{zhang2019image}, and image-to-image translation~\cite{zhu2017unpaired}.
+The basic architecture of a standard GAN is illustrated in Figure~\ref{fig:GAN}.

-The loss function used for the Discriminator is derived from the binary cross-entropy formula, which is formulated in equation \ref{eq:lossD}~\cite{lin2023generative}.